fortrabbit/blog/under-the-hood-updates-2019-06.md

 ---

-title:      "Under the hood updates"
+title: Under the hood updates
-excerpt:    "Some internal changes ahead."
+excerpt: Some internal changes ahead
 created: 2019-05-28
 published: true
 author: fl
-lead:        "We are currently preparing a big internal update.
-You will not find new features (PHP7.4 and HTTP/2 not yet) but it includes many bigger under the hood changes, further improving platform stability and security."
+lead: We are currently preparing a big internal update.
+You will not find new features (PHP7.4 and HTTP/2 not yet) but it includes many bigger under the hood changes, further improving platform stability and security.
 image: new-improved-poster.gif
+tags:
+  - changelog
 ---
 ## Run down

 The updates will affect all Apps (Uni and Pro).
 The expected downtime for App web delivery is up to 30 minutes, we aim for a few minutes.
 We will run the updates sequentially, App after App.
 Pro Apps on production plans are planned to have near-to-zero downtime.